Introduction

 - First Betting Round: Players assess their hands and decide to check, bet, or fold.

-- The Draw: Players can discard any number of cards, including all five, if they like.
+- The Draw: Players can discard any number of cards, including all five, if desired.
 The dealer then gives them the same number of replacement cards.

 - Second Betting Round: After the draw, another betting round occurs, where players can bet, call, raise, or fold.